 As its name suggests, it provides patrons with the state bird of California, the quail.
 It is as cute as it is delicious, especially the deep-fried rendition.
-Chef-owners Stuart Brioza and Nicole Krasinski recently won the James Beard Best Chef of the West award, the culinary world's Oscars.
+Chef-owners Stuart Brioza and Nicole Krasinski have won multiple awards for this institution of a restaurant, including the James Beard Best Chef of the West award, the culinary world's Oscars.
 'Nuff said.
 If you can't get a table here (or get Bespokcracy to plan it for you!), try out their sequel, Progress, right next door.

 San Francisco is known for her sizeable Chinese population and if they all run to Yuet Lee for a Cantonese cuisine fix, then you know where to go to for a good Chinese meal in SF.
 It serves honest, authentic Cantonese food, even right up to the wee hours during weekends- for over 30 years now.
 Yuet Lee might as well be "institution" in Cantonese.

 S N O O Z E